 Bio Coming Soon!

-Housing & Residential Education
+Housing & Residential Experience

-Ashley Thompson is the Director of Finance and Chief Business Officer for the Office of Housing and Residential Education (OHARE).
+Ashley Thompson is the Director of Finance and Chief Business Officer for the Office of Housing and Residential Experience (OHARE).
 Ashley graduated from Auburn University with a BS in Accounting.
 She earned her Master of Accountancy from the University of Tennessee and is a Certified Public Accountant.
 Prior to her position with the Dean of Students, Ashley was a senior financial auditor with Deloitte and the Vanderbilt Office of Internal Audit.